mahesh-panchal/nextflow-novice/_episodes/10-version_control.md

 ---
-title: "Supplementary - Nextflow and Version control"
+title: "Supplementary: Version control"
 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How does Nextflow integrate with version control?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Demonstrate how a workflow can be used from a version control repository."
+- "Demonstrate how to use version control to develop a workflow."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Nextflow can run workflows from version control platforms."
+- "Version control can aid workflow development."
 ---

 FIXME